Before you close your business

 • customer records

-Each industry and each record type have different requirements for how long and how secure you need to keep your records.
-Generally, you should keep records for a minimum of 5 years.
+How long and how secure you need to keep your records differs between each industry and record type.
+Generally, you should keep business records for a minimum of 5 years.
+It's 7 years for employee records.

 When you close your business you may also need to:

-• disconnect your services (telephone, power, water, internet etc.)
+• disconnect your services (telephone, power, water, internet)

 • redirect your mail through Australia Post

-• close your business bank accounts, you have in your business’s name, especially if it is a company
+• close your business bank accounts, especially if it is a company

-• cancel your web hosting and domain name if you have an online presence
+• cancel your web hosting platform and domain name

-Check if your state or territory has any other requirements you need to undertake to ensure you successfully meet all your obligations when closing your business.
+Check if your state or territory has any other conditions you need to meet to fulfill your obligations when closing your business.

 Was this page helpful?